poom201211/The-Maze/README.md

 #### Vision of the Program

-ìThe Mazeî is a 3-dimensional gaming program, written in Java.
+‚ÄúThe Maze‚Äù is a 3-dimensional gaming program, written in Java.
 The main idea of the game is for the player to escape the maze, hence the name.
 There will be more than just the maze; we will also add monsters, traps, and other bonuses to the game.

 #### Value Proposition